 A VENG is a diagnostic evaluation of your balance and inner ear.

-To obtain the most valid, highest quality results from the VENG, and for your comfort and protection, please read and follow these instructions:
+To obtain the most valid, highest quality results from the VENG, and for your comfort and protection, please read and follow the instructions in the link below.

-An EMG test evaluates the health condition of muscles and the nerve cells that control them.
+An EMG test evaluates the health of muscles and the nerve cells that control them.
 These nerve cells are known as motor neurons.
 They transmit electrical signals that cause muscles to contract and relax.
-To obtain the most valid, highest quality results from the EMG, and for your comfort and protection, please read and follow these instructions:
+To obtain the most valid, highest quality results from the EMG, and for your comfort and protection, please read and follow the instructions in the link below.